Property taxes are a red-hot topic this summer across Texas.

 No property owner wants to go down the path of litigation.
 But litigation often resolves disputes quickly because it allows more time to evaluate the property and its specifics.
 The extremely rushed appraisal and protest process is simply too compressed to be of much use.

-Fairness in the system would improve — and litigation would be reduced — with real transparency in the appraisal review boards and processes.
+Fairness in the system would improve – and litigation would be reduced – with some real transparency in the appraisal review boards and processes.
 It’s time to hold appraisal boards accountable by making those positions elected, not appointed.
+It’s also time for these boards to include taxpayer representatives.

-In addition, before we talk about rates, fixes, caps or anything else, take a look at the site here as we need to strengthen the requirements for serving on an appraisal review board.
-The boards are typically composed of retired Texans with little or no experience in real estate, cap rates, expense ratios and national debt/lending trends.
+In addition, before we talk about rates, fixes, caps or anything else, we need to strengthen the requirements for serving on an appraisal review board.
+The boards are typically comprised of retired Texans with little or no experience in real estate, cap rates, expense ratios and national debt/lending trends (consult with the ch 7 bankruptcy attorneys for hire for their opinions that will be very helpful in your decision making).
 That needs to change.
+You can approach the Philadelphia lawyers for hire and consult them before taking any big decision regarding finances.

-Until reform happens, commercial and personal property owners in Texas need to use all the tools now available.
+Until reform happens, commercial and personal property owners in Texas need to use all the tools currently available.
 Filing a protest is one tool.
-But the process is inherently tilted in the appraisal district’s favor because of its far-too-cozy relationship with the review board.
+But the protest process is inherently tilted in the appraisal district’s favor because of its far-too-cozy relationship with the review board.

 When a protest doesn’t produce a fair and accurate number, the final option is to take the appraisal district to court.
 That’s a sure way to expose the deep flaws in the appraisal system and to put the appraisal districts on notice that taxpayers are ready to fight back.